Deterministic stability architecture for distributed systems.

 Why deployment is low risk

-Introduced via API or sidecar without modifying application logic, while existing schedulers, queues and runtimes remain authoritative.
+Introduced via API or sidecar without replacing application logic, schedulers or runtime infrastructure.

 Non-invasive by default Introduced via API or sidecar without modifying application logic.

-No payload inspection Operates on system behaviour rather than application contents.
+No payload inspection Operates on behavioural and coordination signals rather than application contents.

-Authoritative systems remain in place Existing schedulers, queues and runtimes continue to govern execution.
+Existing infrastructure remains authoritative Current schedulers, queues and runtimes continue to govern execution.

-Clear rollback path Designed to be evaluated safely before any deeper integration.
+Clear rollback path Designed for safe staged evaluation before deeper integration.

 What it aims to do